 Get citations as an Endnote file:

 Cancer is a large range of diseases in which some of the body’s cells become defective, begin to multiply out of control, can invade and damage the area around them, and can also spread to other parts of the body to cause further damage.

 There are more than 1 million people alive in Australia who have previously been diagnosed with cancer.
-During 1987–1991, 5 in 10 (51%) people survived for at least 5 years after their cancer diagnosis; more recent figures are closer to 7 in 10 (69%) people surviving at least 5 years.
+During 1989–1993, 5 in 10 (52%) people survived for at least 5 years after their cancer diagnosis; by 2014–2018 survival had increased to 7 in 10 (70%) people surviving at least 5 years.

 The increasing trend to 2008 was largely due to a rise in the number of diagnosed prostate cancers in males and breast cancer in females.
 This trend may have been the result of increased prostate-specific antigen testing, the introduction of national cancer screening programs, and improvements in technologies and techniques used to identify and diagnose cancer.

 Cancer stage at diagnosis refers to the extent or spread of cancer at the time of diagnosis.
-The AIHW, Cancer Australia and state and territory cancer registries worked together to produce national population-level data on cancer stage at diagnosis for the 5 most commonly diagnosed cancers (breast, prostate, colorectal and lung cancers and melanoma of the skin) diagnosed in 2011.
+The AIHW, Cancer Australia and state and territory cancer registries worked together to undertake a pilot to produce national population-level data on cancer stage at diagnosis for the 5 most commonly diagnosed cancers (breast, prostate, colorectal and lung cancers and melanoma of the skin) diagnosed in 2011.
 These cancers were assigned a ‘stage’ from I to IV.
 The higher the number, the further the cancer had spread at the time of diagnosis.
-The national statistics on cancer by stage at diagnosis from the above-mentioned project remain the most recent available.
+The 2011 pilot data remain the most recent available.

 Collection and analysis of data on cancer stage at diagnosis enhances the understanding of the variation in cancer stage at the time of diagnosis and how it affects survival.